 Additionally, it’s always a good idea to utilize relevant emojis and animation.
 However, as we mentioned previously, only if it aligns with your brand.

-Let the bots adapt to the environs
+Let Conversational AI adapt to the environs

-Since one of our primary focus points when designing the way a conversational user interface will interact with your clientele, the experience must seem authentic.
+Since one of our primary focus points when designing the way a chatbot UI will interact with your clientele, the experience must seem authentic.
 It must feel like this bot is part and parcel of, say, Messenger or any other platform of choice.
 For example, some platforms or IM’s like Telegram and Facebook Messenger let you share locations.
 This can be helpful when your potential customers might be looking for your brick and mortar store.
 Some allow you to use gifs and animated emoji’s.
 Whatever feels natural to a particular environment should be part of the functionality of your bot.
 It infers that you probably shouldn’t merely clone your bots for multiple platforms.

 When writing dialogues for your conversational user interface, you need to take care of a host of essential aspects.
 Here we list down a few aspects that will help you in getting started.